krang-8/Game-Project/README.md

                                                     // {UN}TITLED GAME

-1. Download zip file
+1. Download zip folder.
-2. Extract the files
+2. Extract files from folder.
-3. Import it into IDE
+3. Import the extracted files into IDE
-       Eclipse or IntelliJ
+       Eclipse or IntelliJ.

 4. Run the main class In the JavaFx Application located through the packages at